National Association of Legislative Information Technology ByLaws and Standing Orders

 4. Secretary: The Secretary has the following duties:

 a.
-Record minutes of all membership meetings;
+Record minutes of the annual business meeting;

 c.
-Deposit a copy of the minutes of all meetings with the NCSL staff contact who shall distribute a copy of these minutes to all of the members of this Association within thirty days of the meeting;
+Deposit a copy of the minutes of all meetings with the NCSL staff liaison who shall distribute a copy of these minutes to all of the members of this Association within thirty days of the meeting;

 d.
 Preside at all meetings of the Association in absence of the Chair and the Vice-Chair;